 Going Mobile: The Options

 - Any phone or tablet that can get onto the web can see your mobile site.
-No installation required.
+No installation is required.

 - You now have two sites to update.
 Keeping them in sync requires diligence over the long run.